 Have you heard the one about the redhead, the crowned goat, and the comedian?

 The Gathering has begun, and it’s looking, shall we say, ‘varied’.
-It is an excuse for everyone, including redheads and even those left-handed, to throw a party in their own honor.
-Or even join a festival where the king is a goat.
+So yes, it may be roping the weirdest fringes of society into a fringe festival.
+It is an excuse for redheads, lefties, and eh, goat fanatics, to throw a party in their own honour.
 And that’s just the ones safe to mention on video.
-Which is why we brought in the local Irish comedian Andrew Maxwell to personally invite you.
+Which is why we brought in the maniac and sometime comedian Andrew Maxwell to personally invite you.
+You know Andrew – he’s the funny Irish fella on the BBC that’s not Graham Norton or Dara O’Briain.

-So just what are you inviting them to?
-Well there’s the Redhead Convention: a one-day tangle of ginger pride and pale skin that attracts The Freckled and the Fabulous from around the world.
+So just what are you being invited to then?
+Well there’s the Redhead Convention: a one-day tangle of ginger pride and Factor 50 that attracts The Freckled and the Fabulous from around the world.
 Just don’t ask what’s under the kilt.

 Fancy trad music and dance without the hair-spray?
 Don’t worry – so do we.
 Get toe-tapping with the Dusty Banjos in Galway, or the Steeple Sessions in Dublin.

-Ireland’s always been a beard-friendly place but one town in Galway is out to make it official.
+Ireland’s always been a beard-friendly place – see any Dubliners gig – but one town in Galway is out to make it official.
 It’ll be moustache combs at dawn in The Town of 1000 Beards when they try to break the World Record for having the most men with beards in one place.
 From the Lincoln to the Connery, the hairy and scary will be counted.

 If your ‘splash face’ is prettier than Andrew’s, we have plenty of places for you to get wet.
 There’s Sea Sessions for the surf and Sovereigns Cup Regatta for the sail.
 Or just try Andrew’s personal cure for a hangover – a dip in Dublin’s Forty Foot.